 The Consensual Amorous Relationships Policy prohibits faculty from engaging in romantic or sexual relationships with undergraduate students.
-It also prohibits faculty from engaging in such relationships with graduate students with whom the faculty are in a position of authority.
+It also prohibits faculty from engaging in such relationships with graduate students for whom the faculty member has direct professional responsibility.
 There are mechanisms to obtain an exception to the Policy.

 Reporting Options, Resources and Other Information